nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 #.
 Ansible   -> Available in EPEL
 #.
 Puppet    -> Available in their own repository

-As a side note, for EL6, you **will** need to pull the IUS CentOS 6 repository for python27 packages and then pull in all the python27* packages from the saltstack repo.
-From this point forward (as of 2017.7.0), this is required for Salt to function on EL6.
-EL7 is unaffected.

 Spacewalk does support puppet in some fashion, but not SaltStack or Ansible (there are plugins though, but they are not perfect and require Salt/Ansible to run locally on the Spacewalk server).
 Katello was asked to include SaltStack support.
-There is currently a SaltStack plugin, but it may require that Salt run on the same server as Katello.
+There is currently a SaltStack plugin and needs a foreman proxy setup.
+It is trivial to setup correctly.

 Spin Up VM for NFS/iSCSI
 ++++++++++++++++++++++++